LazorKit LogoLazorKit

 • counter — monotonic u32 for Secp256r1 replay protection

-One PDA per authority means different authorities on the same wallet execute in parallel — the only writable account during Execute is the caller's own authority PDA (counter increment).
+Because each authority has its own PDA, different authorities on the same wallet execute in parallel — the only writable account during Execute is the caller's own authority PDA (counter increment).
 Wallet and vault are read-only.

 Authentication